LIS

 Derived from Virginia Register Volume 25, Issue 21, eff.
 August 6, 2009.

-A. A separate written or automated case record shall be maintained for each resident.
+A. The provider shall maintain a separate case record for each resident in accordance with § 32.1-127.1:03 of the Code of Virginia.
 In addition, all correspondence and documents received by the facility relating to the care of that resident shall be maintained as part of the case record.
 A separate health record may be kept on each resident.

 B. Each record shall be kept up to date and in a uniform manner.

-C. The provider shall develop and implement written policies and procedures for management of all records, written and automated, that shall describe confidentiality, accessibility, security, and retention of records pertaining to residents, including:
+C. The provider shall develop and implement a written records management policy that describes confidentiality, accessibility, security, and retention of paper and electronic records pertaining to residents, including:

-1. Access, duplication, dissemination, and acquiring of information only to persons legally authorized according to federal and state laws;
+1. Access, duplication, dissemination, and acquisition of resident information only to persons legally authorized according to federal and state laws;

 5. Disposition of records in the event the facility ceases to operate.